I recall the not too distant days of being a breastfeeding mom. In fact, I spent the better part of 5 years as a nursing mom.

 Yoga teaches you to slow down and intimately feel the subtle energy of life.
 For me, that meant intimately tuning in to the life that was growing inside me.
 I might have not felt his kicks until much later if I had not deliberately slowed down and connected with myself and him.
 Yoga increases your mind/body awareness and helps you connect to your surroundings - internally and externally.

 The same is true during the early months of breastfeeding.
 Enjoy a moderate yoga practice that is right for you, perhaps 15-30 minutes.
 I would bring my mat next to my son's play blanket and practice yoga.
 Then - take cues from your infant.
 When he or she is hungry - you can nurse and still finish your yoga practice with an extended corpse pose in side-lying.
-It is a wonderful time to bond with your little one and for me holds some of my best nursing memories.
+It is a wonderful time to bond with your little one and for me holds some of my best nursing memories. - Balances mind/body health and helps moms deal with postpartum depressive symptoms.

 Postpartum depression has been increasingly on the rise virtually since women returned in force to the workplace - taking less breaks in their careers to have children.
 As a result, women are faced with greater stressors than any previous generation.
 Yoga breath techniques and postures have been shown to help with depressive symptoms - in everyone and especially in postpartum moms.
-Cultivating self help techniques through yoga can help you not only manage - but pick up on signs of depression before they escalate.
+Cultivating self help techniques through yoga can help you not only manage - but pick up on signs of depression before they escalate. - Helps heal musculoskeletal aches, pains, and imbalances that can result from breastfeeding.

 I was able to heal many of my own aches and pains - many which result directly from pregnancy and breastfeeding.
 They can include: arm pain and/or tendonitis, back pain, headaches, neck pain, nerve impingement in the spine, upper and lower extremities, TMJ syndrome, and muscle spasms in the shoulders, neck, and back.

 I actually felt all of the above with one or both of my pregnancies - and it has made me a better practitioner and more compassionate listener.
-I have been successfully combining medical yoga with physical therapy techniques to resolve these aches and pains since that time.
+I have been successfully combining medical yoga with physical therapy techniques to resolve these aches and pains since that time. - Elongates muscles that are shortened as a result of breastfeeding.

 There are at least 8 different muscle and muscle groups shortened through the repetitive action of holding an infant during breastfeeding.
 As your infant grows (thanks to you mom!), learning how to hold them to nurse gets increasingly difficult.
 Yoga can teach you how to find and maintain a good standing and seated posture, which you need to keep while breastfeeding.
-Another added benefit: I built a fantastic, lean set of biceps while trying to maintain a good breastfeeding posture.
+Another added benefit: I built a fantastic, lean set of biceps while trying to maintain a good breastfeeding posture. - Prevents Repetitive Stress Syndromes (RSS) caused by breastfeeding.

 Shortened muscle groups can contribute to longstanding injury via repetitive stress (holding a growing infant during nursing), so the most important factor in preventing injury is maintaining a good sitting posture.